 - The last option, similar to the audio setup, is to use the analog RCA video output, usually color-labeled yellow on both ends.
 This will deliver the lowest quality, but will suffice for most older, analog televisions.

-For more information about DVD players and DVD technology, see the links on the next page.
+For more information about DVD players and DVD technology, see the links below.